Instructions and Advices for Authors

 -

-comparison with other region/in European context/other
+comparison with another region/in European context/other research of authors/another methodological approach etc.

 -

-comment of the research objectives and a hypotheses
+comment of the research objectives and hypotheses

-(introduction, theoretical and methodological background based on
+(introduction, theoretical and methodological background based on an international literature,

-an international literature, empirical knowledge, conclusion and
+empirical knowledge, conclusion and discussion, acknowledgements, references).

-a unifying idea from the introduction to the conclusions).
+The paper should contain a unifying idea from the introduction to the conclusions.

 Each paper will pass through an initial evaluation.
-It involves being
+It involves being checked

-clear definition of the aim and research question(s) of the paper
+with the aim and scope of the journal, clear definition of the aim and research question(s) of the paper

-and its sufficient embedding in the international literature
+and its sufficient embedding in the international literature (defined as papers in journals covered by

-In the case of a positive initial evaluation, the manuscript is forwarded
+Web of Knowledge or SCOPUS).
+In the case of a positive initial evaluation,

-to the external review process.
-The journal follows a double-blind
+the manuscript is forwarded to the external review process.
+The journal follows a double-blind reviewing procedure.

-two independent reviewers from different countries.
+Manuscripts are evaluated by at least two independent reviewers from different countries.

-Authors may propose two to three reviewers who are experts in the field,
+Authors may propose to the editors to five reviewers who are experts in the field, have at least a Ph.D.

-have at least a Ph.D. level and have no conflict of interest with the authors.
+level and have no conflict of interest with the authors.

 The reviewers can recommend the acceptance of the manuscript in the original version,

-a standpoint or instructions of the Executive Board after the review process is completed.
+the reviews with a standpoint or instructions of the Executive Board after the review process is completed.

 |